geopandas/pyogrio/docs/source/install.md

 to incompatibility of the exact GDAL library pre-installed with Fiona and the version of GDAL that gets compiled with Pyogrio (right now you do this manually).

-This may show up as driver error resulting from a `NULL` pointer exception like
+This may show up as an exception like
 this:

 ```
-pyogrio._err.NullPointerError: NULL pointer error

-During handling of the above exception, another exception occurred:
-...
-pyogrio.errors.DriverError: Data source driver could not be created: GPKG
+pyogrio.errors.DataSourceError: Could not obtain driver ...
 ```

 To get around it, uninstall `fiona` then reinstall to use system GDAL: